April 4, 2023 Spring Election

 In Person Absentee Voting

 You may also choose to vote absentee in person, you may do so with the Town of Bristol Clerk.
-In person Absentee voting starts on the third Tuesday before the election and ends at 5:00 p.m. on the Thursday before the election.
+In person Absentee voting starts on the second Tuesday before the election and ends at the end of the day on the Thursday before the election.
 Please check the calendar for specific times and dates.

 Permanent Absentee Status